BlankParenthesis/PxlsNetworking/core.md

 |---------------|----------------------------|
 | 403 Forbidden | Missing permission `info`. |

-*NOTE: Missing this permission effectively prevents the client from functioning.*
+*NOTE: Missing this permission effectively prevents the client from using extensions.*

 --------------------------------------------------------------------------------